 |You can||Before H.S.||During H.S.||After H.S.||Resources||FAQs||Blog|

-One of the areas that a lot of homeschooling parents have questions about is grading—how to properly evaluate their child’s work.
+One of the areas that a lot of homeschooling parents have questions about is grading—how to properly evaluate their teen’s work.
 Grading becomes even more important during the high school years, since the documentation of high school-level work includes keeping track of final grades in courses that are taken.
-Final grades are then recorded on the child’s high school transcript.
+Final grades are then recorded on the teen’s high school transcript.

-First of all, realize that grades are important feedback for your child.
+First of all, realize that grades are important feedback for your teen.
 After you’ve completed a job or task it’s reasonable to ask, “How did I do?”
-Taking the time to give tests and then grade your child’s work serves as motivation for him to take his studies seriously, and then have the pleasure of either rejoicing in a skill or paper that is well done, or getting a “wake-up call” in an area that may need additional study.
+Taking the time to give tests and then grading your teen’s work serves as motivation for him to take his studies seriously .
+Your teen will have the pleasure of either rejoicing in a skill or paper that is well done or getting a “wake-up call” in an area that may need additional study.

 Some subjects lend themselves easily to calculating grades.
-For example, math, science, and foreign language courses usually can be evaluated in objective terms and most answers to these test questions are right or wrong—black or white.
-In these subjects, simply divide the number of correct answers by the total number of problems on the test to come up with a straight percentage score that can easily be converted into a letter grade based on the scale that you’ve chosen.
+For example, math, science, and foreign language courses usually can be evaluated in objective terms and most answers to these test questions are right or wrong.
+In these subjects, simply divide the number of correct answers by the total number of problems on the test to calculate a percentage score that easily converts to a letter grade based on your grading scale.
 A calculator can be used to convert the test scores into percentages, or you can pick up an inexpensive teacher’s percentage grading scale at the local educational store that converts the scores to percentages for you.

-Likewise, in a history course, let your child know ahead of time that 50% of the test will be multiple-choice, 25% short-answer, and the last 25% an essay.
-This will help your child to study and understand that he will not only be responsible for recalling facts and figures, but will also need to grasp the big picture and be able to communicate his understanding of the historical time period in essay form.
+Likewise, in a history course, let your teen know ahead of time that 50% of the test will be multiple-choice, 25% short-answer, and the last 25% an essay.
+This will help your teen study and understand that he will not only be responsible for recalling facts and figures, but he will also need to grasp the big picture and be able to communicate his understanding of the historical time period in essay form.

-It is reasonable and acceptable for your child’s final grade to include a small component for completing daily assignments, in addition to scores on quizzes and tests.
-Be careful to not “over-reward” the daily assignments such as reading, taking notes, completing practice homework, and preparation for discussion with you.
-As an example, in an English lit class you may determine that your child’s reading, note taking, and being prepared to discuss the assigned text with you might be worth 25% of his final grade in the course.
-Make your child work diligently for this; don’t just hand it to him as a free 25% of his grade, but use it as an incentive for him to take his independent reading, daily assignments, preparation for discussion, and note taking seriously.
+It is reasonable and acceptable for your teen’s final grade to include a small component for completing daily assignments, in addition to scores on quizzes and tests.
+Be careful not to “over-reward” the daily assignments such as reading, taking notes, completing practice homework, and preparing for discussion with you.
+As an example, in an English lit class you may determine that your teen’s reading, note taking, and preparation to discuss the assigned text with you might be worth 25% of his final grade.
+Make your teen work diligently for this; don’t just hand it to him as a free 25% of his grade, but use it as an incentive for him to take his daily assignments seriously.

 In general, when coming up with a final grade, determine at the beginning of the course what percentage each category of a grade will receive.
 You will then use the individual scores for each category and take a weighted average using the percentages that you have assigned.
 Shown below are sample grade calculations for an algebra course and an English course.

 Letter grades are suitable for core academic subjects such as English, history, science, math, and foreign language.
-For elective courses that don’t lend themselves to testing, quizzes, papers, etc., you may simply want to give your child a pass/fail grade based on his attainment of the goals you set for the course.
-Pass/fail grades are not calculated into a grade point average.
+For elective courses that don’t lend themselves to testing, quizzes, papers, etc., you may simply want to give your teen a pass/fail grade based on his attainment of the goals you set for the course.
+Pass/fail grades are not calculated into a grade point average, and we recommend using them sparingly, if at all.

 Course: Algebra 1